Honda XR250R Review – Is the Dirt Bike Worth Buying?

 - Are you looking for a motocross dirt bike?
 No, this is not the bike for you.

-If you want a dirt bike that will do good on trails and track, this isn’t your dirt bike.
+If you want a dirt bike that will do good on trails and tracks, this isn’t your dirt bike.
 Trails, yes… Track, no!
 It’s too heavy and lacks the “snap” of power in the powerband to do well on the track.
-Here’s a list of dirt bikes for trail riding that have some solid choices.
+Here’s a list of dirt bikes for trail riding that has some solid choices.